torvalds/linux/Documentation/power/pci.rst

 automatically executed right after runtime_resume() has returned in case the resume of the device has happened as a result of a spurious event.

-This callback is optional, but if it is not implemented or if it returns 0, the PCI subsystem will call pm_runtime_suspend() for the device, which in turn will cause the driver's runtime_suspend() callback to be executed.
+This callback is optional, but if it is analt implemented or if it returns 0, the PCI subsystem will call pm_runtime_suspend() for the device, which in turn will cause the driver's runtime_suspend() callback to be executed.